 - In thick ground cover plants

-One homeowner I spoke with had a recurring problem with millipedes in her basement.
-After an inspection, we found that the cause of the issue was the high moisture content of the soil around her home’s foundation.
-The soil was staying constantly damp due to poor drainage and clogged gutters.
-Once we addressed the moisture issue and sealed entry points, the millipede problem resolved.
+One homeowner kept finding millipedes in her basement.
+After a check, we found the soil around her home’s base was staying wet due to poor drainage and clogged gutters.
+Once we fixed the moisture issue and sealed entry points, the millipede problem went away.

 How to Prevent Millipedes From Entering Your Home

-Based on my experience with pest control in the Alexandria, Fairfax, and Bethesda areas, here are the most effective prevention steps:
+Based on my work in Alexandria, Fairfax, and Bethesda, here are the best ways to keep millipedes out:

 - Fix leaky outdoor faucets and hoses

-- Ensure gutters drain away from the house
+- Make sure gutters drain away from the house

-- Grade soil so water flows away from the foundation
+- Grade soil so water flows away from the base

 - Use a dehumidifier in damp basements